Table of Contents

 SEO > Titles & Metas > General

-Force rewrite titles – This box relates to how the meta titles for each page are produced by the code.
-It may be necessary to check this box depending on your theme.
-Sometimes there’s a conflict between the WordPress SEO plugin and your theme which may also be outputting some SEO info.
-The typical indication of this is duplication of the meta title.
-You can check for this either in the source code of one of your pages, or at the very top of your browser window:
+This is a bit of a technical setting, which may be necessary to activate depending on your theme.
+Sometimes there’s a conflict between the Yoast SEO plugin and your theme which may also be outputting some SEO info.
+The typical indication of this is duplication of information being output:

 So if you have strange output like this you will need to check the “Force rewrite titles” box to resolve the problem.

-This is the section where people tend to get confused.
-A couple things to understand.
+This, and the next few tabs are the places where people tend to get confused.
+Before we look at the configuration details, there are a couple things to understand.

-Secondly, “titles & metas” refers to the meta title and the meta description which determines how your site’s pages/posts appear in Google search results pages.
+Secondly, “titles & metas” refers to the meta title and the meta description which determine how your site’s pages/posts appear in Google search results:

 What is a meta description or meta title template?

-All the possible variables are found in the Help tab.
-The defaults that the plugin sets up are pretty good to use for templates, but as I mentioned before, hopefully you’ll be customizing on a per post basis (see below).
+All the possible variables are found by clicking the Help center tab.
+The defaults that the plugin sets up are fine to use for templates, but as I mentioned before, hopefully you’ll be customizing on a per post basis.

-Even if you set up templates, you can still customize individual pages/post by filling in the info in the WordPress SEO box on that individual piece of content as described later.
+Even if you set up templates, you can still customize individual pages/post by filling in the info in the Yoast SEO box on that individual piece of content.
 The template just makes sure that your title and description aren’t totally empty.

 SEO > Titles & Metas > Post Types